viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 Duration: 2

 Mobile robots come in all shapes and sizes, but most kits come with a pre-defined platform that are tough to change for custom use cases.
-The [SCUTTLE](https://www.scuttlerobot.org/) (Sensing, Connected, Utility Transport Taxi for Level Environments) is a modular, open source robotics platform for building mobile robots that puts you in control with 3D printed parts, extruded aluminum, and DIN railing.
+The [SCUTTLE](https://www.scuttlerobot.org/) (Sensing, Connected, Utility Transport Taxi for Level Environments) is a modular, open source robotics base for building mobile robots that puts you in control with 3D printed parts, extruded aluminum, and DIN railing.
 When combined with Viam, you can compose hardware and software to build the smart, roving robot of your dreams.

 ![SCUTTLE base on the floor](./assets/scuttle-on-floor.webp)